erikpukinskis/prototype-narrative-editor/compiler.md

       }
     }

+There's a lot going on there, but the gist of it is that we take the [README.md](README.md) file, split it up into chunks, find all of these files we've described, and save them into a folder called "narrative-build".

+And really that needs to get squeezed into something more like this:

     library.give('compiler', function(document, folder) {
       chunkLines(content).eachBlock(function(filename, content){
         folder.write(filename, content)
       })
     })

-    library.give('folder', function() {
-      return {
-        write: function(filename, content) {
-          // save to filesystem here
-        }
-      }
-    })

-TODO:

-Generate a JS file from this. run `node compile.js` on README.js and get out a complete project.

-Look for lib('blah', function(args...)) lines and use them to build the narratives into the JS file.

-There's a lot going on there, but the gist of it is that we take the [README.md](README.md) file, split it up into chunks, find all of these files we've described, and save them into a folder called "narrative-build".
+Which needs [folder.md](folder.md).
+And to actually use it we need to compile in this at the end:

+    fs.readFile(process.argv[2], 'utf-8', handleReadme);